vhscom/after-dark/docs/content/feature/structured-data.md

 - {{< external href="https://moz.com/learn/seo/schema-structured-data" text="Schema Structured Data on Moz" />}}

 Use [Webmaster Tools](../webmaster-tools/) to validate structured data.
-This can be done from a development machine using [ephemeral hosting](../ephemeral-hosting/).
+This can be done from a development machine using [Ephemeral Hosting](../ephemeral-hosting/).